De-Stress & Relax: An Herbal Tea Recipe to Help You Out Any Time...But Especially in the Evenings

 About the Traditional "Parts" Method of Blending

 For this tea, I didn't want to make too much, so I chose a small scoop from a supplement I used up awhile ago as my "part" measure.
-Using this scoop to measure out my herbs for the relaxation tea yielded about a cup total of herbal tea.
+Using this scoop to measure out my herbs for the relaxation tea yielded several cups total of herbal tea.

 Ingredients (Herbs) for Relaxation Tea